CopperPenguin96/SmartNbt/readme.md

 # SmartNBT

 A light-weight java solution for reading/writing NBT (Named Binary Tag) as used with Minecraft.
 Works with all versions of minecraft.
+Includes SNBT support as well.

 ## Easy to Use
 SmartNBT is super easy to use.
 Each NBT tag has its own object.
 Here is an example Compound Tag based off a simple object.
+SNBT Bool Tags are also handled and can be used as an unofficial NBT type too.

     /*
     * This is not an actual object that is used in any situation.
 It is made for example purposes only.